 Layth Jato – Soccer – Etobicoke

 “My sport is Soccer which is a team sport.
-Through team meetings or Post-Training group meals we speak and encourage proper nutrition.
-It would have been beneficial to know from the webinar if there are any reliable resources for a sport specific Nutrition foods for Pre & Post Training, rather than general.
-Thank you so much for the info.”
+Through team meetings or Post-Training group meals we speak and encourage proper nutrition.”

 Amanda Kesselring – Boxing – Cambridge